The Fat Duck: Menu

+In 2023, the Fat Duck introduced its 12-dish Sensorium menu, which the Times said was more conventional and "dials down the trickery and sleights of hand".
+It incorporates new seasonal dishes alongside previous dishes such as the Sound of Sea and A Walk in the Woods ("an edible forest floor of mushrooms, blackberries and beetroot").

 Reception

-Fodor's described the Fat Duck as "extraordinary" and "one of the best restaurants in the country".
-Frommer's gave it three stars, grading it as "exceptional".

-In September 1996, Ben Rogers ate at the restaurant for The Independent before it had gained any Michelin stars or the awards it has today and while it was still using something close to its original menu.
-Even so, he discovered that Blumenthal was cooking foie gras in sherry in order to give it a nutty flavour, although Rogers was not sure if the nutty flavour was warranted in the dish itself.
-He did think that a jambonneau of duck was worth praising, describing it as "delicious", but also thought that another dish of monkfish was rubbery in texture.
-He described the menu itself as "awkwardly written, badly punctuated, and at points quite impenetrable".
-Following the first Michelin star, David Fingleton visited the restaurant for The Spectator, and said that the experience was "beyond reproach; unsullied pleasure from start to finish".
+Ben Rogers reviewed the Fat Duck for The Independent in 1996, before it had gained any Michelin Stars awards.
+He discovered that Blumenthal was cooking foie gras in sherry to give it a nutty flavour, but Rogers was not sure if this was warranted.
+He praised a jambonneau of duck, but found the monkfish rubbery.
+He described the menu as "awkwardly written, badly punctuated, and at points quite impenetrable".
+After the Fat Duck received its first Michelin star, David Fingleton visited it for The Spectator in 1999, and wrote that the experience was "beyond reproach; unsullied pleasure from start to finish".

-In 2001, Terry Durack reviewed the restaurant for The Independent.
-He was initially hesitant as he expected tricks straight away and was surprised to find a bowl of normal green olives on the table as he arrived.
-He didn't think much of a mustard ice cream in a red cabbage gazpacho soup, but described the restaurant as "great" and gave it a score of seventeen out of twenty.
-Following the third Michelin star, Jan Moir of The Daily Telegraph visited the restaurant but disliked it, saying that "while many of the flavours are politely interesting, the relentless pappy textures of mousses and foams and creams and poached meats really begins to grate".
-She also thought the restaurant was overpriced, calling it "The Fat Profit".
+In 2001, Terry Durack reviewed the Fat Duck for The Independent.
+He was initially hesitant, expecting tricks straight away, but was surprised to find a bowl of normal green olives on the table as he arrived.
+He did not enjoy a mustard ice cream in a red cabbage gazpacho soup, but described the restaurant as "great" and gave it a score of 17 out of 20.
+In 2004, following the third Michelin star, Jan Moir of The Daily Telegraph gave it a negative review, saying that "while many of the flavours are politely interesting, the relentless pappy textures of mousses and foams and creams and poached meats really begins to grate".
+She also found it overpriced, calling it the "Fat Profit".